localcloud-dev/localcloud-agent/README.md

 #### Multi-cloud and Cloud-agnostic

 You can use LocalCloud with virtually any cloud provider.
 You can even deploy one app on servers from different data centers.
-There are just 3 conditions for a cloud server - public IP address, SSH and Ubuntu 22.04.
+There are just 3 conditions for a cloud server - public IP address (required for at least one server inside each project), SSH and Ubuntu 22.04.

 #### Developer-friendly